top of page

 The airboat ride was definitely worth the time and money.
 FYI, airboats are prohibited in nearly all of the Everglades National Park's 2,400 acres.
 These tours are only permitted in one small section of the park.

-Before leaving the Park we drove a short distance from Gator Park to the Shark Valley Visitors Center where we rented bikes to explore a path that borders a canal.
-Despite 24 hours of gators, gators, and more gators, we also wanted the opportunity to see other "nonreptile" wildlife too.
-Shark Valley has basically one trail – a smoothly paved 15-mile loop that you can explore either by bike or a tram.
-We chose to bike since the weather wasn't completely oppressive.
+Before departing from the Park, we took a brief drive from Gator Park to the Shark Valley Visitors Center, where we rented bikes to explore a path alongside a canal.
+After spending 24 hours surrounded by alligators, we were eager to observe some 'nonreptile' wildlife as well.
+Shark Valley features essentially one trail—a smoothly paved 15-mile loop that can be explored by bike or tram.
+We opted for biking since the weather was not oppressively hot and humid.

 The fun part of the ride was spotting alligators along the canal.
 Some alligators were conspicuous while other were more concealed.
 But in either case, even riding the bike you have the possibility to be very close to these creatures.
 But on a serious note, there is a reason the grass at the path edge is mowed - it allows you to easily spot gators that maybe be "too close'"' This beast was hiding in the tall grass not far from the edge of the bike path.
 If you have an inkling to get close for a great photo, think again.
 Alligators trick people with their "laziness" when it comes to how dangerous they can be.
 Just because an alligator is sunbathing doesn't mean it's harmless.
 Alligators can run at speeds up to 11 mph and can swim at speeds double that.
 If you run a 10-minute mile, you're running an average of 6 mph.
 Can you really outrun that alligator?
 Another fun fact, alligators can also jump up to 6 feet in the air from a resting position.
 If the photo is that important, maybe you should invest in a zoom lens instead of getting a few feet closer.